 America's Most Expensive Homes

-When the sale of the One57 penthouse closed last month, it nudged New York's white-hot condo market past the $100M threshold.
+When the sale of the One57 penthouse closed last week, it nudged New York's white hot condo market past the $100M threshold.
 With the luxury market sizzling across the country, here are some of the finest trophy properties in America's biggest markets.

 Palazzo di Amore, Beverly Hills